mpecherstorfer/pat/lib/flavors/java.md

 # Java flavored formatter
-This module includes a printf-style data formatter that parses format specifiers known from Java's Formatter class (```java.util.Formatter```).
+This module includes an sprintf-style data formatter that parses format specifiers known from ```java.util.Formatter```.

 ## Format strings
 The ```format``` method requires a format string and the arguments to be formatted.
 A format string includes normal text and format specifiers.
 The format specifiers describe how to format given arguments.